If you’re looking for a guide to writing a flawless engineering internship resume, this is the right place.

 For future engineers, employers have high expectations for relevant academic achievements.

 When you are crafting an engineering internship resume with no experience, the education section gets the star position, just below your resume objective.
+Include your degree name, the name and location of your school, and

 Don’t worry, we’ll show you how to optimize the education you have—